UBC-MDS/Breast-Cancer-Prediction/README.md

 Steps without Docker:

-1. Clone this repo, and using the command line, navigate to the root of this project.
+i Clone this repo, and using the command line, navigate to the root of this project.

     I Without Make: